 Pleasant Hill Library - FAQ's

-What is the plan for the new Pleasant Hill Community Library?
+What is the plan for the new Pleasant Hill Community Library Building?

-The new Pleasant Hill Library is being designed by the award-winning firm Bohlin Cywinski Jackson (BCJ), with extensive community input throughout the design process.
+The new building for the Pleasant Hill Library is being designed by the award-winning firm Bohlin Cywinski Jackson (BCJ), with extensive community input throughout the design process.
 The design documents are nearing completion.
-Construction activities are expected to begin in late 2019, with a grand opening in spring 2021.
+Construction activities are expected to begin in late Spring 2020.

-The vision for the library is a place where people of all ages can explore, learn and connect.
+The vision for the building is a place where people of all ages can explore, learn and connect.
 As visitors go through the entry doors, they will find an open central space to support a collection of 70,000 items, and spaces for reading, storytelling, accessing technology, collaborating and gathering.
 There will be a special “maker space” for hands-on creativity, and outdoor spaces for reading and play.
-A bookstore will showcase high-quality used books being sold by the Friends of the Pleasant Hill Library, and the Café Vibe will offer a comfortable area to bring a snack and chat with friends.
+A bookstore will showcase high-quality used books being sold by the Friends of the Pleasant Hill Library.

 How will library services be provided during the interim?

 A temporary library will be located at the Pleasant Hill Senior Center.
 While details are still being worked out, some highlights include: